 The advantage of this dashboard is that it provides an eagle-eye view and you can dive a level deeper with the help of indicators highlighting the objective of a different competitor.
 Now the dynamic element here is you can compare competitors head-on and you won’t have to skim through different pages of the presentation to identify patterns.

 It takes a closer look instead of simply crunching numbers.
 This was the overall assessment of AI portfolios.
-The rest of the questions are directed towards answering questions a CTO would be interested in figuring.
+The rest of the questions are directed toward answering questions a CTO would be interested in figuring out.